 Our vision is to rewrite the educational opportunities and learning experiences of racially and economically diverse students to realize a more just and equitable education system.

 Our core values reflect our beliefs and guide our daily work.

-Results.
-We deliver useful data, innovative solutions and practical tools that impact teaching and learning so that every student is supported, engaged and prepared to learn to his or her full potential.
+Results + Impact.
+We deliver actionable data, innovative solutions and practical tools that impact policies, teaching, and learning so that every student is supported, actively engaged, and prepared to learn to their full potential.